PSebastian96/pjt4-Pyma/README.md

 ### Framework, Libraries:

 - [Github](https://github.com) Was used to store the repository and files for the project.
-- [Gitpod](https://www.gitpod.io/docs/introduction) was used for version control, allowing me to commit changes and push them to GitHub directly from the Gitpod terminal.
-It was the primary code editor.
+- [Gitpod](https://www.gitpod.io/docs/introduction) was used for version control, commiting changes and push them to GitHub.
 - [Google Fonts](https://fonts.google.com/) used for the typography.
 - [Font Awesome](https://fontawesome.com/) was used to add icons.
 - [Bootstrap](https://getbootstrap.com/) was used to build the front-end.